 Overview and History

 The Dutch Party for Freedom (PVV) is one of the newest and most controversial parties in the country, holding Euroskeptic, nationalist, and anti-Islam positions.
 Founded by party leader Geert Wilders in 2006 as an expansion of his solo independent party, the PVV has grown quickly, making serious waves throughout Dutch politics.
-They are largely considered extremist by other parties, and Geert Wilders was convicted of hate speech (a punishment-less conviction) in December because of his comments about Moroccan immigrants (read more here).
-Despite this conviction, Wilders and the PVV are poised to do very well in the 2017 election, which we will discuss more below.
-They are not usually open to forming coalitions with other parties, though they did support the minority government of Mark Rutte in 2010 until pulling their support over disagreements about the budget in 2012.
+They are largely considered extremist by other parties, and Geert Wilders was convicted of hate speech (a punishment-less conviction) in December of 2016 because of his comments about Moroccan immigrants (read more here).
+Despite this conviction, Wilders and the PVV did well in the 2017 election and have become an increasingly annoying thorn in the side of the center-right.
+They are not usually open to forming coalitions with other parties, though they did support the minority government of Mark Rutte’s People’s Party for Freedom and Democracy (VVD) in 2010 until pulling their support over disagreements about the budget in 2012.
+They currently serve as an opposition party following the 2017 elections, despite being the second largest party in the House of Representatives.

 Recent Electoral History and Political Power